ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Auto graph limit adjustment (automatic)
 - Time adjustment

+***

 ## Device Scanner:
 Find connected device ID, functions and registers.

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR/blob/main/Scan_Device.png)

+#### Options:
+- Display only valid data.
+- Show exception (exception indicates that the device ID exists but something is wrongly configured).
+- Stop when found (when a valid register is found, the scan ends).
+- Stop at the end (when it reaches the value of Id = 255, finish the scan, otherwise it will return to ID 1 cyclically).
+- Save to .CSV file (with separator choice).

+***

 ## Serial RTU Scanner:
 Find the serial configuration of the connected device

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR/blob/main/Scan_RTU.png)

+***

 ## TCP Scanner:
 Find the device's IP and TCP port.